 Track organizational performance and report on KPIs

-And here are a few reasons that product managers benefit from building a product roadmap:
+How do product managers benefit from building a product roadmap?

 Visualize how product strategy ties to company goals

 Break product goals and initiatives into features and requirements

 Share plans with leadership, cross-functional teammates, and customers